su-ex/xToDocToPdf/README.md

 ### Variable replacement in Word files

+To use this feature, you'll need to pass a two-dimensional array via the `-variables` option or an Excel table.
+Variables passed via `-variables` are applied before those passed via Excel table --> this effectively prefers variables passed via option because they won't exist anymore when applying those from Excel afterwards.

+The syntax for variables inside Word is `{{$⟨variable_name⟩}}`.

+Variables may contain formatting tags like explained above for bold, underline and italic and any special characters word understands in its replace dialogue starting with those carets `^` like `^p` for a paragraph break.

+#### Passing via `-variables` option

+Variables may be passed as two dimensional array this way: (⟨variable_name⟩, ⟨value⟩), (⟨variable_name⟩, ⟨value⟩), ...
+**It's very important that the name-value pair of each variable is embraced by round brackets ()!
+The pairs must be seperated by commas.**

+So if you have a variable like `{{$asupervariable}}` inside a word document and you call this script with `-variables ("asupervariable", "a super text")`, `{{$asupervariable}}` will be replaced with `a super text` in the target word document.

+#### Passing via Excel table

-To use this feature, you'll need an Excel table with two columns and a header line (what you use as headers doesn't matter).
+The Excel table should have two columns and a header line (what you use as headers doesn't matter).
 Very important is that you assign a name to the table.
 The left column should contain the variable names, the right column should contain the replacements.
 This table can be fed into the script via the `-excel-` options.

-The syntax for variables inside Word is `{{$⟨variable_name⟩}}`.

-So if you have a variable like `{{$asupervariable}}` inside a word document and in the Excel table you fed into the script a row with `asupervariable` in the left column and `a super text` in the right column, `{{$asupervariable}}` will be replaced with `a super text` in the target word document.
+So if you have a variable like `{{$anothersupervariable}}` inside a word document and in the Excel table you fed into the script a row with `anothersupervariable` in the left column and `another super text` in the right column, `{{$anothersupervariable}}` will be replaced with `another super text` in the target word document.

-Variables may contain formatting tags like explained above for bold, underline and italic and any special characters word understands in its replace dialogue starting with those carets `^` like `^p` for a paragraph break.

 ## docToPdf